-Spotify first gained its dominant position on the strength of its impressive 30 million-plus song catalog.
-Couple this with the fact that it adds more than 20,000 new songs each day and the service offers more music than your ears even know what to do with.
-While several holes do exist in its library, Spotify’s catalog is extremely deep, and even one-time holdout Taylor Swift eventually conceded her protest.
-The Swedish streaming service also brings all the latest record releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, providing a great way to hear the latest from established artists and rising stars alike.
-(Just stroll through our favorite Spotify playlists for a sense of the size is the catalog.)
+Spotify first took its dominant position on the strength of its impressive 70 million-plus song catalog.
+Couple this with the fact that it adds more than 60,000 new songs each day, and it’s clear that the service offers more music than your ears would even know what to do with.
+The Swedish streaming service also brings all the latest releases, exclusive live sessions, and various new singles right to its New Releases tab each Friday, as well as the Release Radar playlist.

-Apple’s service touts around 40 million songs, however, which is superior to Spotify’s “30 million-plus” figure (though we’re not sure by how much), and also outdoes newer contenders like Amazon’s paid streaming service and Jay-Z’s Tidal.
+Apple’s service, on the other hand, touts more than 75 million songs, which is superior to Spotify’s current figures (although Spotify has been steadily catching up) and also outdoes newer contenders like Amazon Prime Music and Jay-Z’s Tidal.
 Moreover, Apple has taken steps to secure many more exclusives than the competition, largely because it doesn’t offer a free tier.
-The Swedish streaming giant isn’t too happy with artists signing exclusivity deals with Apple, either; Spotify reportedly has a history of altering search rankings for artists who release their music through Apple first.
+Spotify isn’t too happy with artists signing exclusivity deals with Apple, either — Spotify reportedly has a history of altering search rankings for artists who release their music through Apple first.

 There’s another area where Apple Music has the leg up on its competition: Integration of the iTunes library.
 Any music you have — whether previously purchased via the iTunes Store, ripped from a physical CD, or uploaded to iTunes Match — will appear in your Apple Music library, giving you the option to freely browse your own music alongside Apple’s standard catalog.
 Spotify offers a similar function, relegating your local music files to a separate tab, but you can’t access your local music via broad searches as you can with Apple Music.